BT (musician): 2020–present: The Lost Art of Longing, Genesis.json, Metaversal and The Secret Language of Trees

+In March 2025, BT was awarded the Legend of Dance – Level Award from Nexus Radio during an interview with the internet station in Miami.
+He also co-hosted the 41st TEC Awards in January 2026.

 Film, TV and video game scores

 BT began scoring films in 1999 with Go.
 Since then he has scored over a dozen films, including The Fast and the Furious, Monster, Gone in 60 Seconds, Lara Croft: Tomb Raider and Catch and Release.
 His soundtrack for Stealth featured the song "She Can Do That", with lead vocals from David Bowie.
 BT produced the score for the 2001 film Zoolander, but had his name removed from the project.
 His tracks for the film were finished by composer David Arnold.
 BT also composed music for the Pixar animated short film Partysaurus Rex, released in 2012 alongside the 3D release of Finding Nemo.

 He has scored or had his music licensed to the following video games: Die Hard Trilogy 2: Viva Las Vegas (2000), Wreckless: The Yakuza Missions (2002), FIFA Football 2002 (2002), Need for Speed: Underground (2003), Tiger Woods PGA Tour 2005 (2004), Burnout Revenge (2005), Need for Speed: Most Wanted (2005), EA Sports Active 2 (2010), TopSpin 2K25 (2024) and Mafia: The Old Country (2025).
 He made the official second-long alert tone for the Circa News app.
 In 2013, he scored Betrayal, a 13-episode drama on ABC.

 In 2014, BT was selected by Walt Disney Company executives to score the music for the Tomorrowland-themed area at Shanghai Disneyland, which opened in 2016.
 He spent more than two years on the project, writing more than four hours of music that are played out of more than 200 speakers spread throughout Tomorrowland.
 BT called the undertaking "one of the most thrilling experiences of my life."